rmwc/rmwc/src/docs/installation.md

 ## Testing with RMWC

 RMWC works the best with Jest and Enzyme. material-components-web requires a browser like environment to properly test and a testing library thats supports React Refs.
-At this time, react-test-renderer is **not** supported because of its inability to support React refs.
+At this time, react-test-renderer is **not** supported.

 Jest uses JSDOM by default which is a browser-like environment.
 If you are using the full Enzyme mount api, you'll quickly run into errors from the material-components-web library saying things like "Cannot read property 'whatever' of undefined.

-RMWC contains a polyfill to fix any gaps in your tests DOM environment.
-Just import the polyfill and run it during your test setup phase.
+The quick fix is to monkey patch the missing items onto the fake DOM elements in your setupTests file.

 ```javascript
 // src/setupTests.js